It’s 3:00 p.m. The kids are quiet(-ish), exiled to their rooms for daily rest time. I have a million things to do.

 7 tips for making the most of your reading time (and making more of it):

-• Build that list!
+3. Build that list!
 Need ideas?
 There are tons of bloggers out there with great taste in books.
 Find one whose taste matches yours and get ready to take notes.
 Update: I have a whole podcast dedicated to helping you find what to read next!